 In some circumstances, you will be asked to make payment through the Website.
 Most commonly, this is if you opt to pay to register a fantasy baseball team, but other examples could be to attend an event, donate towards the running of the site or buy merchandise.

 The information we collect from you through the Website may be used in one of the following ways:

-- To enable you to create an account to participate in our online fantasy baseball game and to send you any prizes you may win as a result of participating.
+- To enable you to register and/or create an account to participate in our online fantasy baseball game and to send you any prizes you may win as a result of participating.

 - To assist you if you ask for help to access your account or fix any problems you encounter with managing your fantasy team.